DiamondLeftShark/FR_Backend/README.md

 Required parameters: none

-Returns: A JSON list of payers in the following format:
+Response: If successful, returns a JSON list of payers in the following format:

 ```
 [